2hYan9/CPP-Notes/README.md

 If the start_routine returns, the effect shall be as if there was an implicit call to pthread_exit() using the return value of start_routine as the exit status.

 And the return value of `pthread_create()` is zero if the process create a thread successfully.
+Otherwise, it will return coresponding error code.

+#### Pass arguments to thread
+Process can pass some arguments to thread using the `void * arg` of the function `pthread_create`

 ref.
 [cplusplus.com](http://www.cplusplus.com/reference/)